SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 "The following examples demonstrate simple assignments "with the CORRESPONDING operator using these syntax patterns.
 "Note:
-"- The examples show only a selection of pssible additions.
+"- The examples show only a selection of possible additions.
 "- There are various combinations of additions possible.
 "- The effect of the statements is shown in lines commented out.